lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The following test vectors are provided in a format similar to the NIST ACVP Known-Answer-Tests (KATs).

-The structure is that a global `cacert` is provided which is used to sign each KEM certificate, then within each test there are the following values:
+The structure is that a global `cacert` is provided which is used to sign each KEM certificate.
+Within each test case there are the following values:

 * `tcId` the name of the algorithm.
 * `ek` the encapsulation public key.